IT3038C/IT3038C.github.io/docs/week-6.md

 console.log("directory and file name: " + __filename);
 ```

 Node includes several delivered modules, similar to Python.
 Modules can be added using npm.
 More on that later.
-For now, let’s add the "Path" module.
+For now, let's add the "Path" module.

 At the top of the script, add